NourhanSaeed707/Design-pattern/Structural-Design-Pattern/Adapter.md

 - java.io.InputStreamReader and java.io.OutputStreamWriter classes are example of Object Adapter.
 - These classes adapt existing InputStream/OutputStream object a Reader/Writer interface.

+# Pitfalls:
+- One of the drawbacks of using the adapter pattern is that it introduces additional overhead and complexity to your code.
+The adapter class acts as an intermediary between the two interfaces, which means that it has to perform extra operations to convert the data, handle exceptions, and delegate calls